-- When publishing new posts and pages (from 2021 onwards), we aim to provide alt text for each photo.
+- When publishing new posts and pages (from 2021 onwards), we aim to provide alt text for individual photos.

-- When publishing new posts and pages (from 2021 onwards), we aim to provide an image description for each single image and a more general description for image galleries.
+- When publishing new posts and pages (from 2021 onwards), we aim to provide an image description for each individual images and a more general description for image galleries.

 - When publishing new workshop posts (from 2021 onwards), we aim to include a short access information statement to clarify the kind of site we will be working in.

 - If a website user is finding it difficult to access any of the content or would like some support to fill in the Booking Form for example, please use the Contact page to get in touch so we can help.

-This year we are running our first online workshop Kinship@Home on the 1st May 2021.
 We hope this will be a more inclusive offer for anyone where a live workshop might be challenging to attend due to location or access needs.
-Please see the workshop page here for more details.
-This is a trial for us, but we hope to have an online workshop feature in each annual programme.

-Live workshops, whether they are weekend workshops or longer residential workshops, usually happen out of towns and in more rural places.
+Live workshops, whether they are weekend workshops or longer residential workshops, they usually happen out of towns and in more rural places.
 We take participants into wilder landscapes including forests, beaches, moors, river valleys and farmland.
 This usually means there are very limited facilities like toilets or shops.
 We sometimes work indoors in the mornings where facilities such as toilets and kitchens may be available.

 When we work out in a landscape, participants are left to find their own place to have a pee.